zach-m/jonix/README.md

 ## Version-specific extraction

-The example above uses the [BaseProduct](http://zach-m.github.io/jonix/jonix/com/tectonica/jonix/unify/base/BaseProduct.html) class, which processes ONIX-2 and ONIX-3 sources differently, according to their schema, and stores the most common fields in its public fields, such as `info`, `description`, `subjects`, etc.
+The example above uses the [BaseProduct](http://zach-m.github.io/jonix/jonix/com/tectonica/jonix/unify/base/BaseProduct.html) class, which processes ONIX-2 and ONIX-3 sources differently, each according to its schema, and extracts the most essential information into its public fields, such as `info`, `description`, `subjects`, etc.

 If, however, you need a more complicated extraction, specific to your needs and sources, this "one-size-fits-all" approach may not be right for you.
 Instead, you may want to process the raw fields by yourself, as follows: